Mexico arrests ex-attorney general in missing students case - NewsBreak

 Mexico arrests ex-attorney general in missing students case

-MEXICO CITY (AP) — Federal prosecutors said Friday they have arrested the attorney general in Mexico's previous administration on charges he mishandled investigations into the 2014 disappearances of 43 students from a radical teacher college.
+Federal prosecutors said Friday they have arrested the attorney general in Mexico's previous administration on charges he committed abuses in the investigation of the 2014 disappearances of 43 students from a radical teacher college.

 Jesús Murillo Karam served as attorney general from 2012 to 2015, under then President Enrique Peña Nieto.
 The office of the current attorney general, Alejandro Gertz Manero, said Murillo Karam was charged with torture, official misconduct and forced disappearance.